sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 the next Pisot number is obtained by looking in which piece is the conjugate :math:`\overline{x}`, and adding the corresponding translation to :math:`x`.

+For a :math:`\beta`-adic set, for a Pisot number :math:`\beta`, we can compute the domain exchange when it is finite.
+It is done by the function :meth:`sage.arith.beta_adic.domain_exchange`.

 Construction of a substitution
 ------------------------------